-- A. Free and easy testing for schools, kids and parents - B. Reliable and predictable testing availability for schools - C. No reduction of testing availability anywhere in the country - D. Public and private resources mobilized and coordinated for sustainable capacity - E. A maximum 24-hour turnaround time for results - F. Simple procurement, funding and implementation processes, including results reporting - G. Ability to adapt and improve, keeping pace with scientific advances
+- A. Free and easy testing for schools, kids and parents - B. No reduction of testing availability anywhere in the country - C. Public and private resources mobilized and coordinated for sustainable capacity - D. A maximum 24-hour turnaround time for results - E. Simple procurement, funding and implementation processes, including results reporting - F. Including the ability to adapt and improve, keeping pace with scientific advances